BingoWon/mcp-crawl4ai-rag/README.md

 - **Crawling System**: Continuously crawls and processes content
 - **Web Interface**: Provides monitoring and management capabilities

-## Database Setup
+## NEON Cloud Database Setup

-Before running the server, you need to set up PostgreSQL with the pgvector extension:

-1. Install PostgreSQL and the pgvector extension on your system
+This project uses NEON cloud database for scalable, serverless PostgreSQL with pgvector:

+1. **Create NEON Account**: Sign up at [neon.tech](https://neon.tech/) (free tier available)

-2. Create a database for the project (default: `crawl4ai_rag`)
+2. **Create Database**: Create a new PostgreSQL database with pgvector extension enabled

+3. **Get Connection Details**: Copy your NEON connection string from the dashboard

+4. **Configure Environment**: Add NEON credentials to your `.env` file (see Configuration section)

-3. The application will automatically create the necessary tables and indexes on first run
+5. **Automatic Setup**: The application will automatically create tables and indexes on first run

+**Benefits of NEON Cloud Database:**
+- ✅ No local PostgreSQL installation required
+- ✅ Automatic pgvector extension support
+- ✅ Serverless scaling and high availability
+- ✅ Built-in SSL security and connection pooling
+- ✅ Free tier with generous limits for development